The Mill Evaluation Model

 of.
 In general, we have found that having "two places" to put code - outside of

-s to run during Planning or inside of Task
+Tasks to run during Planning or inside of Tasks to run during

 Evaluation - is generally enough flexibility for most use cases.